Dynavin E46 HVAC Relocation Bracket with 2 USBs (Single or Individual Row) LHD only

-FOR LEFT-HAND DRIVE E46s ONLY (Right-hand drive version not available)
+***FOR LEFT-HAND DRIVE E46s ONLY (Right-hand drive version not available.)

-This bracket eliminates the ashtray compartment.
+Please note: this bracket eliminates the ashtray compartment.

 I'm switching to a double-din head unit/Dynavin, which HVAC control relocation bracket do I need for my E46?

 Look at your car's buttons just above the gear shift.
-If there are no seams between the buttons and they are all housed in the same long button housing unit, you need the "single row relocation bracket" as pictured below.
+If there are NO SEAMS between or around each button and they are all housed in the same long button housing unit, you need the "single row relocation bracket" as pictured below.
 The single row bracket version is for switches that are part of and pull out as a long, single unit.
 You may have any number of buttons but if there are NO SEAMS BETWEEN each button, your car needs the single row version bracket.
 Newer E46 models particularly M3's typically have the "single row" configuration.

 The individual row version is for buttons that pull out individually.
-If you can see seams between the buttons (as pictured below) or you have one button with a "blank" filling in the rest of the area, you need an "individual row relocation bracket".
-The number of buttons is irrelevant but what is crucial is whether there are vertical seams between each button, your car needs the individual row version bracket.
+If you can see SEAMS between or around each button (as pictured below) or you have one button with a "blank" filling in the rest of the area, you need an "individual row relocation bracket".
+The number of buttons is irrelevant but what is crucial is if there are vertical seams between each button, your car needs the individual row version bracket.

 If you're not sure which one you need, email us a picture of your console and we will let you know!